Accessibility Legislation Engagement Report

 Goods are things that you can buy, such as buses and equipment for hospitals.

 Services include things like transportation and public programs (for example, children’s programs at the local library or the recycling program in a community).
+(External link)

 Many participants talked about the importance of public transportation in making Saskatchewan more accessible.
 Participants said the legislation should cover: